-Indicator number 7.2.1 Standardised Indicator title Number of participants trained in skills development programmes in the sector.
+Indicator number 7.2.1

+Standardised Indicator title Number of participants trained in skills development programmes in the sector

 Definition Participants include subsistence, smallholder and commercial producers, unemployed agricultural graduates, farm workers and members of communities.
-Skills development

-programmes include mentorship and partnerships, Recognition of Prior Learning (RPL), non-credit bearing training in agriculture.
+Skills development programmes include mentorship and partnerships, Recognition of Prior Learning (RPL), noncredit bearing training in agriculture.
 Participants also should have at least attended 60% of the required period

 Source of data Colleges

 PDAs

 Skills Development Coordinators

 Method of Calculation / Assessment Simple count

 Means of Verification Signed attendance register and post support listing/database of learners (Name, ID no, type of training, signature of the people receiving support, disaggregation of Women, Youth, People with Disabilities)

 Assumptions Interest of potential trainees

 Budget availability

 Pool of accredited training providers

 Disaggregation of Target for Women: 50%

 Beneficiaries (where applicable) Target for Youth: 50%

-аррисавіе) Target for People with Disabilities: 6%
+арриоцыю Target for People with Disabilities: 6%

-Spatial Transformation N/A
+Spatial Transformation (where applicable) N/A

-(where applicable)

-Calculation type Cumulative (At Year-End)
+Calculation type Cumulative

 Reporting Cycle Quarterly

-Desired performance Higher performance
+Desired performance Actual performance as per target

 Indicator Responsibility Programme Manager

-ANNEXURE A: AMENDMENTS TO THE STRATEGIC PLAN
+ANNEXURE A: AMENDMENTS TO THE STRATEGIC PLAN 2020-2025

-It should be noted that the outcome on Increased participation of black producers in the integrated value chain has been amended to Increased participation of producers in the integrated value chain as captured in the APP 2021/2022.
+It should be noted that the outcome on "Increased participation of black producers in the integrated value chain" has been amended to "Increased participation of producers in the integrated value chain" as captured in the APP 2022/2023.